sl5net/SL5-aura-service/README.md

 This `settings_local.py` file is (maybe) ignored by Git, so your personal changes (maybe) won't be overwritten by updates.

+### Plug-in Structure and Logic

+The system's modularity allows for robust extension via the plugins/ directory.

+The processing engine strictly adheres to a **Hierarchical Priority Chain**:

+1. **Module Loading Order (High Priority):** Rules loaded from core language packs (de-DE, en-US) take precedence over rules loaded from the plugins/ directory (which load last alphabetically).

+2. **In-File Order (Micro Priority):** Within any given map file (FUZZY_MAP_pre.py), rules are processed strictly by **line number** (top-to-bottom).

+This architecture ensures that core system rules are protected, while project-specific or context-aware rules (like those for CodeIgniter or game controls) can be easily added as low-priority extensions via plug-ins.
 ## Key Scripts for Windows Users

 Here is a list of the most important scripts to set up, update, and run the application on a Windows system.